Vikram (rocket family)

-The Vikram (Sanskrit, lit.
-'Brave'; Namesake: Vikram Sarabhai) is a family of small-lift launch vehicles being developed by Skyroot Aerospace, an Indian aerospace company.
+Vikram (Sanskrit, lit.
+'Brave'; Namesake: Vikram Sarabhai) is an Indian family of small-lift launch vehicles being developed by Skyroot Aerospace, an Indian aerospace company.

-Before a full orbital launch, a suborbital flight of rocket designated Vikram-S was performed on 18 November 2022 by the name of mission Prarambh (Sanskrit, lit. 'beginning').
+Before a full orbital launch, a suborbital flight of rocket designated Vikram-S was launched on 18 November 2022 by the name of mission Prarambh (Sanskrit, lit. 'beginning').

 Overview

-Skyroot Aerospace has successfully tested Vikram-S, the sounding rocket.
-Vikram-I is currently under development while the heavier launchers of Vikram-II and Vikram-III are proposed.
+Skyroot Aerospace has successfully tested and launched Vikram-S, the sounding rocket, on 18 November 2022.
+Vikram-1 has successfully tested and launched on 18 July 2026, while Vikram-2 is currently under development.